kelvinagyareyeboah/kayforms/README.md

 Every keystroke → Recorded
 Every validati

-Every async API call → Logged
+Every async API call →

-Then you can:
 → Rewind 50 steps in one click
 → Export entire timeline as JSON
 → Import on any machine